2026

 2023

 Nini, A. ‘The Statistical Approximation Hypothesis: A Cognitive Linguistic explanation for the effectiveness of function word frequency’.
-Digital Literary Stylistics Special Interest Group Workshop at the Digital Humanities 2023 conference, University of Graz, Graz, Austria.
-07/2023.
+Digital Literary Stylistics Special Interest Group Workshop, Digital Humanities 2023, University of Graz, Graz, Austria.
+10/07/2023.

 Nini, A. ‘The use of authorship profiling evidence in court’.
 Invited talk at the MEU Linguistics Society.
 Mersin University, Mersin, Turkey (online).
 26/01/2023.